muratk5n/thirdwave/en/README.md

 Before he dies a decorated WWII German tank commander says "Valhalla here I come".
 That's the Nazi heaven isn't it?
 They are from Atlantis, they go to Valhalla?
-Sieg heil muthamukka

 ---